designkadeh/help_desk/README.md

 * After success installation your files such as Install.php, Installation.php, db_create.php and setup.php removed automatically
 * Then your config.php file renew from your entered Data from Installation
 * This project create for tabriz number 1 technical university, Web design lesson
-* This project created by Mohammad Taghi Gholami, Developer & programmer at Urmia city in Republic Islamic of Iran
+* This project created by Mohammad Taghi Gholami and mir mahmood abolhasani, Developer & programmer at Urmia city in Republic Islamic of Iran
 * This Project use switches for routing in view/routing.php
 * This Project use ajax for login & Register and use notifications from javascript in assets/js/custom.js
 * This project used provided front interface for login from https://bootsnipp.com/snippets/featured/application-login